Rakeela/dragora-notes/2021-11-8-One-Hundred-and-Ninety-Seventh.md

 The only silver lining is, the only thing I use Telegram for is talking to artists.
 So apparently whoever is trying to "help"... thinks talking to artists is a form of work for me.
 Could be worse, I guess.

 ---
+I need to keep writing on the Wasteland Engineering project.
+The Chromafeathers are what keep recurring to my mind.
+They're absurd, impossible, but fixating...  they have that effect in-setting, too.
+They push the boundary of the setting, which is otherwise hard sci-fi, with one science fantasy element...
+I want to write about them, and *that* is keeping the setting alive in my long-term memory.

+It's a cold war setting.

+---
 Back to [[day-post-archive]]